 The power of light therapy is harnessed in many aspects of dermatology.
 Phototherapy, is a broad term which describes the ability of any form of light to treat medical problems.
 In dermatology, phototherapy often refers to narrowband UVB (nbUVB).
 LED light treatment is separate and should not be confused with narrowband UVB.

 Narrowband UVB or phototherapy is a treatment delivered by dermatologists used to treat a variety of different skin problems.
-Whilst UVA which is used in tanning beds (now illegal) is harmful to the skin, a narrow spectrum of UVB light is considered safe and effective for the treatment of skin disorders.

 What conditions can be treated with phototherapy?

 How does phototherapy work?